charlesroper/TyporaTrim/README.md

 ## Prerequisites

 - **ImageMagick**: Ensure ImageMagick is installed and that the `magick` command is available in your system’s PATH.
-You can download it from [ImageMagick Downloads](https://imagemagick.org/script/download.php).
+You can download it from [ImageMagick Downloads](https://imagemagick.org/script/download.php) or install using Scoop: `scoop install imagemagick`.
 - **PowerShell**: The script is intended to run in PowerShell (compatible with PowerShell 5.1 and later).

 ## How to Use